pxheim/zettelkasten/unit-tests.md

 These are the fastes and cheapest tests to run, and should be included as one of the first steps in your [[deployment-pipeline]].

+Unit tests should be structured in a way so that they have three distinct steps:
+- PREPARE
+- TRIGGER
+- TEST